The Kings and Merchants weep over Babylon

 ships at sea became rich by her wealth – these are also the false churches “false arks of salvation” described in Rev 8:9.

-rejoice over her – the message of victory over the beast
+rejoice over her – the message of victory over the beast, we see in Revelation 15:2, and Revelation 19:20.

-you will not be found any longer – this brings us to the final cleansing
+you will not be found any longer – Chapter 18 does not only describe the Reformation period, as mentioned in the introduction.
+The final verses of this Chapter bring us to the final cleansing of the kingdom of heaven.

 the light and lamp will not shine in you anymore – as in Rev 16:10, the kingdom of the beast will be completely darkened.